gvwilson/thirdbit/src/fiction/santas/index.md

 He spun around and fired again and again.
 His shots went wild,
-but all of a sudden it was no longer just a battle between the elves and the pirates.
+but all of a sudden it was no longer just a battle between the pirates and the boarders,
-It was a battle between the elves and the pirates and *him*, and the elves hadn't counted on that.
+It was a battle between the elves and the pirates and *him*.

 "Their ship!
-Blast their blasted ship, boy!"
+Blast their blasted ship, you blasted idiot!"
 Captain Clausbeard shouted.
 Finner squinted,
 pointed the ray gun into the air,